Stoupa (Peloponnese Greece) is Stupendous

 We walk along and next thing, my toes are in.
 I can’t stop myself, as it feels so perfect.
 This is warm water – in October – unbelievable.

 Explorason finds a love heart shaped pebble.
-We have found a few of these of late, and I have since learnt there are many to be found, and many people who collect them.
+We have found a few of these of late, and I have since learned there are many to be found and many people who collect them.

 We walk right to the end of the beach.
 It is lovely to rest under the thatched umbrellas.
 Pomegranate trees are above us.

 Our walk ended up near lunchtime, so we headed back for some relaxation time, and reading.

 That evening we tried to make it for the sunset, but we just missed it.
 This time we went to the left of the cove and found a small Greek restaurant, but we decided to move on to the main part of town.

 In fact, we walked all the way to the other end of town where there was a restaurant on the hill.
 It is a tranquil time of the evening, and it is so nice to walk and talk – and relax and not rush.